fabiocuri/debruits/README.md

    - Select "Disable https certificate check".
    - Create a new credential named "k8s-token" as a long text, and paste the TOKEN value.
 5. Create and run a new pipeline pointing to this project.
+6. Install "Stage View" plugin for better visualisation of pipeline.